 Bingeing without purging is characterized by uncontrolled overeating (binge eating) and the absence of purging behaviors, such as vomiting or laxative abuse (used to eliminate calories).
 Binge eating usually leads to becoming overweight.

 Binge eating is characterized by:

 - Recurrent episodes of consuming larger than normal amounts of food within a 2-hour period, accompanied by a sense of lack of control.

-- At least 3 of these additional of these behaviors: Eating more rapidly than normal; eating until feeling uncomfortably full; eating large amounts of food even when not hungry; eating alone because of embarrassment by how much one is consuming; feeling extremely guilty, depressed, or disgusted with oneself after a binge eating episode.
+- At least three of these additional behaviors: Eating more rapidly than normal; eating until feeling uncomfortably full; eating large amounts of food even when not hungry; eating alone because of embarrassment by how much one is consuming; feeling extremely guilty, depressed, or disgusted with oneself after a binge eating episode.

 - Eating in secrecy.
 People who binge eat are usually very ashamed of their eating behavior and try to conceal it.

 There is no single cause for eating disorders.
 Although concerns about weight and body shape play a role in all eating disorders, the actual cause of these disorders appears to involve many factors, including those that are genetic and neurobiological, cultural and social, and behavioral and psychological.

 Anorexia is much more common in people who have relatives with the disorder.
 Studies of twins show they have a tendency to share specific eating and weight disorders (anorexia nervosa, bulimia nervosa, and obesity).
 Researchers have identified specific chromosomes that may be associated with bulimia and anorexia.